 Bottom line, what can you do to fly safely if you have to fly?
 I did fly in July 2020 because of some business.
-I was going to a safe state (Maine), I live in a rural non-hotspot in California, and I was going to be staying mostly outdoors and out of populated areas, but the flight freaked me out.
+Although I was going to a safe state (Maine), and I live in a rural non-hotspot in California, and I was staying mostly outdoors and out of populated areas, the flight is what freaked me out.
 I knew American Airlines was not blocking seats or limiting capacity, so I thought long and hard about how to minimize the risks to my health on the airplane and at the airport.

-Here then below are some coronavirus health tips including what I did, what I learned, what the experts recommend, and what I will do whenever I need to fly again.
+Here are some coronavirus health tips including what I did, what I learned, what the experts recommend, and what I will do whenever I need to fly again.

 Booking and pre-departure

 Consider if you must fly.
 We all miss travel, but it is time to consider if you should be getting on a plane.
 Will you need a COVID-19 test?
 Will you need to quarantine?
 Do you have family members who may be at-risk?
 The CDC has questions you should ask before you travel.
 And where you live and where you are going will also be a consideration prior to your decision.

 Choose your airline carefully.
 Read news reports and ratings, consider the airline’s safety and health protocols, including booking, seating and sanitation.
 Try downloading the Pilota extension for Chrome that will give star ratings to different flights when you search in Google flights.
 I was forced to fly American since it was about the only sane choice to my destination – and I would at this point avoid it in the future, if possible, to be able to fly more safely.